 6. Keep the virtual Diwali do short

-This step of hosting a virtual Diwali is crucial.
 Make sure you have a start time and end time in mind.
-Else, the event will drag on and be a bore.
+Else, the celebration will drag on because no one knows when is the time to say goodbye and become a bore.

 Another thumb rule is to keep the party short.
-The ideal time is 1 to 2 hours unless you end up playing online poker.
+The ideal time is 1 to 2 hours unless it is an online Diwali taash party.
+In that case, rage on till you have a clear winner.

-But if it is just dinner and some games, keep it short.
-After an hour, attention spans get diluted, and the fun leeches out.
+But if the Diwali celebration online is just dinner and some games, keep it short.
+After an hour, attention spans get diluted and the fun leeches out.

 Get the small talk out of the way.
 Have dinner together (or cook together).
 Play a game and then call it a night.